 Coastal Trail to GdyniaWhether on foot or on a bike, this is a great way to spend a day outside.
 The trail itself will take a few hours, but there's lots of places to break it up.
 Starting in Sopot and heading through the parklands, the first major stop will be Orłowo in Gdynia.
 It's the site of a cliff, which offers incredible views of the Baltic, and a romantic-looking pier, which is much more accessible and low-key than it's competitor in Sopot!
 The Bulwar (Eng: Boulevarde) heading north will be dotted with mobile cafés and food vendors, so there are plenty more excuses to break the trail up.

 Next up is the district of Redłowo.
 By this stage, you may be thinking: 'Oh great... more damned trees!' as you head into Kępa Redłowska in order to continue further north.
 However, if you look a little closer, you will find remnants of trenches left over from WWII.
 An even closer look will reveal the concrete bunkers that these trenches interconnect with.
 Of course, if you are visually-overstimulated by the red and yellow of the forest, you can always switch your route to go along the beach.

 November 1st - All Saints DayThe Americanised-tradition of Halloween is catching on in many European countries and Poland is no exception.
 Fortunately, the origins of this tradition are still alive-and-well and Poland takes it very seriously, making two public holidays in a row (November 2nd is All Souls' Day).
-As the light starts to f For more, read our feature on All Saints' Day
+For more, read our feature on All Saints' Day

 November 11th - Polish Independence Day